 Well it looks cool, it’s super easy to use, it doesn’t take up much space, and it sounds great.
-So more could you really ask for?
+So what more could you really ask for?

 Anyways, check it out:

 NOTE: The regular blue snowball has a dual capsule that allows for both cardioid and omni polar patterns.
-If you don’t need an omni polar pattern, or don’t know even know what a polar pattern is…
+If you don’t need an omni polar pattern, or don’t even know what a polar pattern is…

 2. Blue Snowflake

 While the Blue Snowball is pretty darn perfect for desktop recording…